 A series of survey questions were asked, including: how often do you eat the MDM; what are your thoughts on the MDM; have you ever heard of the right to food; if yes, who would you talk to; and if you ever had a problem in your community who would you talk to.
-These surveys were conducted orally.
-Moreover, children were asked to put their heads down to avoid looking at their fellow classmates when raising their hand for their response.
+These surveys were conducted orally with a class as a whole.
+Children were asked to put their heads down to avoid looking at their fellow classmates when raising their hand for their response.
 Questions were repeated twice before students were asked to respond.
 This study also consisted of in-depth interviews in which participants were selected randomly.
 These interviews were conducted during school hours 7 am to 3 pm and were structured in an open-ended fashion to allow interviewees’ answers to dictate the direction and flow of the conversation.

-While these surveys and interviews cannot be used to generalize about the efficacy of all rights-based programs, this thesis intends to demonstrate how scholar George Kent’s ideas can be applied.
-Under the conditions of the MDM in Tamil Nadu, there appears to be reason to believe that a rights-based approach can have an impact on children, affecting their understanding of entitlements and the right to food.
+While these surveys and interviews cannot be used to generalize about the efficacy of all rights-based programs, they do provide evidence of how scholar George Kent’s ideas can be applied.
+Under the conditions of the MDM in Tamil Nadu, there appears to be evidence that a rights-based approach can have an impact on children, affecting their understanding of entitlements and the right to food.
 It also can be inferred that a rights-based approach can result in greater civic participation of children in India.

 EMERGING THEMES

 The school differed greatly in terms of rights consciousness (knowledge of the right to food), thoughts on the quality of the meal, and thoughts on participation expressed by the children.
-These major themes that result from my findings have been split up into the following subsets: environment of lunch, understanding of the right to food, ability to influence decisions at the school, and civic participation.
+These themes will be addressed in the following subsections: lunch environment; understanding of the right to food; ability to influence decisions at the school; and civic participation.
+LUNCH ENVIRONMENT

-ENVIRONMENT OF LUNCH